Recite me link

 • Provide dementia champions on all wards.

-• Survey all carers of people with dementia to gain feedback on their experience whilst in hospital and ensure they felt adequately supported.
+• Survey carers of people with dementia to gain feedback on their experience while in hospital and ensure they felt adequately supported.

-• We will analyse this information to assist in ensuring the service we provide is regularly reviewed.
-We will also liaise and work collaboratively with a number of voluntary organisations and Kent and Medway CCG to ensure that new initiatives can be piloted and we can offer the best care to our patients and their carers.
+• Analyse information to assist in ensuring the service we provide is regularly reviewed.
+We will also liaise and work collaboratively with a number of voluntary organisations and Kent and Medway ICB to ensure new initiatives can be piloted and we can offer the best care to our patients and their carers.

 Patient support volunteers

-Maidstone and Tunbridge Wells NHS Trust is looking for people interested in volunteering to support those with dementia in the ward environment as a Patient Support volunteer.
+We are looking for people interested in volunteering to support those with dementia as a patient support volunteer.

-You do not need to have any experience with dementia as we provide training to a basic level to all our staff and volunteers.
+You do not need to have any experience with dementia as we provide training to all our volunteers.
 Volunteers are also given the opportunity to complete Intermediate Dementia Awareness Training and you will be fully supported by the volunteer coordinator.

 If you are interested in dementia care and support, contact Anne-Marie Stevens-Swain on 01622 224719 or email annemarie.stevens-swain@nhs.net